-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional ADSs.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional

+ADSs.

-Per ADS Т otal Without Over-allotment With Over-allotment Without Over-allotment With Over-allotment Underwriting Discounts and Commissions paid by us US\$ US\$ US\$ US\$ Expenses payable by us US\$ US\$ US\$ US\$
+Per ADS T otal Without Over-allotment With Over-allotment Without Over-allotment With Over-allotment Underwriting Discounts and Commissions paid by us US\$ US\$ US\$ US\$ Expenses payable by us US\$ US\$ US\$ US\$ million.

-The total expenses of the offering payable by us, excluding underwriting discounts and commissions, will be approximately US\$ million.
-[We have agreed to reimburse the underwriters for certain expenses issured in connection with this offering up to an amount of US\$].
+The total expenses of the offering payable by us, excluding underwriting discounts and commissions, will be approximately US\$ [We have agreed to reimburse the underwriters for certain expenses issurred in connection with this offering up to an amount of US\$ offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any ordinary shares or ADSs or any securities convertible into or exercisable or exchangeable for ordinary shares or ADSs;